-On the 25th of March, the Refugee Council hosted a landmark conference to discuss ways in which refugees in the UK can integrate into mainstream society and live their lives freely and to their full potential.
+On 25 March, the Refugee Council hosted a landmark conference to discuss ways in which refugees in the UK can integrate into mainstream society and live their lives freely and to their full potential.

 Held under the theme ‘Integration: Building a life in the UK’, the conference brought together Government representatives and top experts from leading organisations working with refugees in the key areas of housing, education and employment, volunteering, and children and families.

-The Minister of State for Borders and Immigration Phil Woolas delivered a keynote address on the Government’s new integration strategy entitled “Moving on together: Government’s recommitment to supporting refugees”.
+The Minister of State for Borders and Immigration Phil Woolas delivered a keynote address on the Government’s new integration strategy called “Moving on together: Government’s recommitment to supporting refugees”.

 Chief executive of the Council Donna Covey told delegates that in order for it to be a success, integration must start from day one when a person first makes an asylum claim.
 “All too often, it is the early part of the refugee’s stay in the UK that prevents or delays effective integration,” she said.